Reviews You Can Rely On

 Credit: Laura Casner

-As mountain bike fanatics, we constantly scour the internet for the most intriguing mountain bike shorts.
-While all of these shorts in our review are "baggy mountain bike shorts," they run the gamut from fitted cross-country-style shorts to longer, baggier, gravity shorts.
-Before our testing begins, we carefully design testing categories (metrics) that collectively cover every aspect of quality shorts.
-Next, we ride the heck out of these shorts with the metrics of interest in mind.
-We tested these shorts in every weather and trail condition possible.
-We kept detailed notes and scored the shorts based on our comparative analysis.
+We're mountain bike fanatics.
+And we constantly scour the internet for the most intriguing mountain bike shorts.
+While all of the shorts in our review are “baggy mountain bike shorts,” they run the gamut from fitted cross-country-style shorts to longer, baggier, gravity shorts.
+Before our testing began, we designed testing categories (metrics) that collectively cover every aspect of quality shorts.
+Next, we rode out of the shorts with the metrics in mind.
+We evaluated their comfort, factored in how their fit helped or hindered pedaling, examined the functionality of the features, assessed whether they offered any sort of protection, and put them through serious abuse to see how well they held up.
+We also tested in all weather and on every trail type to inform the score that each model received in our comparative analysis.

-Our Mountain Bike Short testing is divided into six rating metrics:
+Our mountain bike shorts testing uses six rating metrics:

 • Fit and Pedal Friendliness (20% weighting)